moxhadeel571/Job_Portal_Master/README.md

 4. Push your changes to your forked repository.
 5. Create a pull request to merge your changes into the main project.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-## Acknowledgments

-- Special thanks to [Company Name] for supporting this project.

-Feel free to customize this README file further to match the specifics of your Spring Boot-based job portal project, including project structure, technologies, and acknowledgments.